Death Magnetic: Release and promotion

 During their Escape from the Studio '06 tour, Metallica debuted two songs.
 "The New Song" debuted on the European leg in Berlin, Germany on June 6, 2006.
 The song, as performed, is approximately eight minutes long.
 The title was rumored to be "Death Is Not the End" as Hetfield repeatedly sings the line throughout the song.
 This song would appear again in multiple Fly on the Wall videos on the Mission: Metallica website, showing the band partway through the song's recording, as noted by the slower tempo and lack of lyrics.
 "The Other New Song", (which was later named "Vulturous") debuted on August 12, 2006, in Tokyo, and is much shorter, taking just below four minutes to perform.
 To the surprise of fans, Metallica played "The Other New Song" once again on June 29, 2007, in Bilbao, Spain.
 Although neither of the "New Songs" appear on the album themselves, "The End of the Line" and "All Nightmare Long" both contain elements of "The New Song".

 On August 9, 2008, Metallica debuted the first album track, "Cyanide", at Ozzfest, in Dallas, Texas and was performed again on August 20, 2008, in Dublin, Ireland.
 On August 22, at the Leeds Festival, they debuted the first single, "The Day That Never Comes".

 On July 31, 2009, it was announced on Metallica.com that the band felt that the song "My Apocalypse" was in need of an introduction when played live to "set the mood".
 The statement on Metallica.com reads, "We've been enjoying playing 'My Apocalypse' out here on the road but felt like it could use something extra.
 We decided that it needed a cool intro to set the mood so James wrote one.
 Check out and enjoy this free download ... and make sure you learn it for singing along at a future show!"
 The approximately minute-long introduction is available as a free MP3 download.
-The song had originally been debuted live on March 25, 2009, at the LG Arena in Birmingham, UK.
+The song had originally been debuted live on March 25, 2009, at the LG Arena in Birmingham, United Kingdom.

-On the day of the release FMQB radio broadcast The World Premiere of Death Magnetic, which was heard on more than 175 stations across the US and Canada.
+On the day of the release FMQB radio broadcast The World Premiere of Death Magnetic, which was heard on more than 175 stations across the United States and Canada.
 The live program from Metallica HQ featured all four members of Metallica talking with Foo Fighters frontman Dave Grohl and drummer Taylor Hawkins.
 Originally scheduled for a 90-minute broadcast, the show ended after two hours.